transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 In addition to the peer settings that are provided in the console when you provision a peer, you have the extra option to override some of the peer settings.
 If you are familiar with Hyperledger Fabric, these settings are configured in the peer configuration `core.yaml` file when a peer is deployed.
 The {{site.data.keyword.blockchainfull_notm}} Platform console configures these fields for you using default settings and many of these fields are not exposed by the console.
 But the console also includes a panel where you can provide a `JSON` to override a set of these parameters before a peer is deployed.
 You can find the peer configuration `JSON` and an example of how to use the configuration override to customize your deployment in the sections below.

-The ability to override the peer configuration is available only in paid clusters.
+The ability to override the peer configuration by using the console or APIs is available only in paid clusters.
 {: note}

 #### Why would I want to override a peer configuration?